Beijing forces migrant workers from their homes in 'savage' demolitions

 "I have no choice but to go home.
 I thought I could make more money in Beijing than by farming at home.
 But now, it's time to go home."

-Zhao says Government workers destroyed her home on November 26, as a part of a 40-day operation that comes in the wake of a deadly fire in an industrial neighborhood in south Beijing, in which 19 people died.
+Zhao says government workers destroyed her home on November 26, as a part of a 40-day operation that comes in the wake of a deadly fire in Daxing, an industrial neighborhood in south Beijing, in which 19 people died.
 The town where the fire took place, is home to 175,000 residents, among which 120,000 are migrants, according to the town's website.

 Both residential and commercial properties -- factories and warehouses -- have been earmarked for demolition, and the government has acted with breathtaking speed.